-Police: 2 Active Shooters, 'Multiple Gunshot Victims' Reported in Odessa and Midland, Texas
+Police: Active Shooter Killed, 'Multiple Gunshot Victims' Reported In Odessa and Midland, Texas

 Police say that two shooters have shot multiple people in and around the towns of Odessa and Midland, Texas.
-One of the shooters is reported at the Cinergy movie theater in Midland, the other at a Home Depot in Odessa, according to the Midland Police Department.
+One of the shooters is reported at a Cinergy movie theater in Odessa, the other at a Home Depot in Odessa, according to the Midland Police Department.
+(An earlier report had pointed to a shooter at a theater in Midland.)

+At 6:30 p.m.
+EST, Midland Police Department has confirmed that a shooter at the Odessa Cinergy theater has been killed.
+“There is no active shooter at this time,” the police department’s statement continued.

 The shooters are believed to be shooting people from two separate vehicles — a USPS postal van and a small “gold/white” Toyota truck, police say.
 (They believe that the postal van was hijacked.)